alexfosterinvisible/vellum-quick-test/README.md

 ```

 The script will:
-1. Verify environment variables are properly set
-2. Load environment variables from .env
-3. Process a set of predefined test cases
+1. Process a set of predefined test cases
-4. Display results in a formatted table
+2. Display results in a formatted table
-5. Show any errors that occurred during processing
+3. Show any errors that occurred during processing

 ## Configuration

-- `.env`: Contains your Vellum API key (copy from .env.sample)
 - `DEBUG_PRINT_MODE`: Set to `True` in the script to see detailed API requests
 - `TEST_CASES`: Modify the list in the script to test different text inputs

-## Error Handling

-The script includes robust error handling for:
-- Missing or invalid API keys
-- API request failures
-- Invalid environment configuration

 ## Output Example